 — Jane Lascelles, EMEA Regulations Program Manager, Google Marketing Platform, November 28th, 2023

-This is, of course, an altogether reasonable and valie request of the Big Tech firms to make of us.
-The real trouble will only come when an overwhelming majority of Canadian marketers come to realise that they must undertake several years of long-deferred “data stewardship” work, within critical project timelines which will be measured in weeks (if not days).
-Regarded as a class, I would hazard that the average Canadian organisation is a full decade behind the “state of the art” with regard to privacy compliance and corporate data governance today.
-Much of the knowledge work required of digital marketers in order to adapt to this nascent, more privacy-preserving Web remains incomplete.
-The circumstances are — in a word — pitiable.
+This is, of course, a valid and altogether reasonable request for Google to make.
+The real trouble will only come once an overwhelming majority of Canadian marketers come to realise that in order to do so, they must now undertake several years worth of long-deferred “data stewardship” work within critical project timelines that will be measured in weeks, if not days.
+Regarded as a class, I would hazard that the ‘average‘ Canadian organisation today is one full decade behind the “state of the art” with regard to privacy compliance and corporate data governance.
+Much of the knowledge work necessary for adapting to this nascent, privacy-preserving Web remains incomplete.
+Our circumstances are — in a word — pitiable.

 3: Third-Party Data (or ‘Garbage In, Garbage Out’)

-In addition to its impact on deterministic data (most often gathered in a “first-party” context), another natural consequence of the uptake of “privacy by design” by governments and regulators has been a step-change deterioration in “signal quality” for virtually all forms of probabilistic audience data (most often gathered in a “third-party” context).
-Nevertheless, probabilistic datasets continue to inform many of the key decisions digital marketers make every day, over media budgets, campaign strategy, audience targeting, and so forth.
+In addition to its impacts on deterministic data (most often gathered in a “first-party” context), another natural consequence of the uptake of “privacy by design” has been the step-change deterioration in signal quality for virtually all forms of probabilistic audience data (often gathered in a “third-party” context).
+Yet despite this, probabilistic data continues to inform most of the key decisions digital marketers make every day — about media budgets, about campaign strategy, about audience targeting, and so forth.

-One would expect that this should be (or have been, by now) a much bigger problem than it’s turning out to be in practice.
-To put things bluntly, if the audience data has become trash (I’m saying it is), but we’re still paying for and using a lot of it, then why haven’t more people noticed?
+One would think that this should be (or have been, by now) a much bigger problem than it has turned out to be, in practice.
+To put it bluntly: if the audience data is all garbage, as I am asserting that it is now, then why haven’t more people been noticing?

-Here is perhaps a fitting time for me to bring up the compelling, peer-reviewed evidence (published five years ago) which suggested that third-party audience data tends to be less accurate than random guessing, even when seeking to segment users along fairly basic demographic factors, such as age and/or gender cohort.
-And that’s to say nothing on the accuracy or utility of the many much more granularly scoped “interest-based” segments offered all across the programmatic marketplace.
+This is perhaps a fitting time to bring up the compelling, peer-reviewed evidence (published five years ago) suggesting that third-party audience data tended to be only slightly more accurate than random selection, even when segmenting users along fairly basic demographic factors, such as age and/or gender cohort.
+And that’s to say nothing about the accuracy (or utility) of the many, more granular “interest-based” segments offered by data brokers all across the programmatic marketplace.

 Companies start, these data companies.
 So they realise through cookies that they can cookie all types of sites, and find out all types of detail of the users that come through there, and segment them.
 Okay, so this is as remarketing and third-party data, this is getting going 2005-10, they’re starting to realise what they can do.
 Big cookie footprints.
 Okay.